NoOneIsHereFr/DabloonBankMod/README.md

 - a Backup/Restore Feature

-  Good If you Actually destroyed your device with a apple onthe backside
+  Good If you Actually destroyed your device with a apple on the backside

 - no max adding amount